sdiehl/stephendiehl.com/posts/monads.md

 monads derived from a categorical perspective.
 This assumes you are familiar with Haskell typeclasses and basic category theory.

+*If you aren't already comfortable with monads in Haskell, please don't read this.
+It will confuse your intution even more.*

 Suppose we have a category $\mathcal{C}$ with objects and morphisms.